top of page

 Meditation Tips for Beginners

-Yes, you may have heard it all - but have you found the time to dedicate to YOU to really discover the benefits for yourself?
+You may have heard it all - but have you found the time to dedicate to YOU to really discover the benefits for yourself?

 The Buddha was once asked "What have you gained from Meditation?"